 Yes!
 You can set eligibility requirements based on many different criteria including:

-Our Scholarship Director will work with you to create a scholarship that allows you to follow your passions while ensuring compliance with IRS regulations.
+Our Director of Scholarships will work with you to create a scholarship that allows you to follow your passions while ensuring compliance with IRS regulations.

-Our Scholarship Director will guide you through a process that allows donors to participate in the screening and selection of applicants to the extent allowed by federal law.
+Our Director of Scholarships will guide you through a process that allows donors to participate in the screening and selection of applicants to the extent allowed by federal law.
 Unfortunately it is not possible for donors to pre-select or individually choose recipients.

 If you'd rather not participate in the process, you can designate a local selection committee or the Communities Foundation of Oklahoma’s Scholarship Committee can help award your new scholarship each year.

 The amount available is based on Communities Foundation of Oklahoma’s spending policy, established during the Board of Trustees' Annual Meeting (usually held in August).
 This distribution is a percentage of the average fair market value of assets over the previous eight quarters (or life of the fund).
-Each January, our Scholarship Director will notify you of the amount available for your scholarship awards.
+Each October, our Director of Scholarships will notify you of the amount available for your scholarship awards.

-Scholarship payments are made directly to the recipient’s college, university or CareerTech.
-For multi-year awards, our Scholarship Director will track the student based on GPA and other applicable requirements.
+Scholarship payments are made directly to the recipient’s college, university, or CareerTech.
+For multi-year awards, our Director of Scholarships will track the student based on GPA and other applicable requirements.
 Students receive and sign a student agreement clearly outlining expectations and are responsible for meeting all conditions necessary to remain eligible for future payments.